Updated on April 9, 2019

 To make sustainable farming the norm, we need to strengthen partnerships within producing communities, throughout supply chains and across sectors.
-To find out how UTZ is working on this and how it relates to certification we sat down with Mariecke van der Glas, who is responsible for UTZ’s Sector Partnerships Program.
+To find out how the UTZ program is working on this and how it relates to certification we sat down with Mariecke van der Glas, who is responsible for the Rainforest Alliance Sector Partnerships Program.

 Beyond the farm gate